-VSI SSL3 V3.0-8, based on the OpenSSL 3.0.8, is the new default SSL offering on VSI OpenVMS V9.2-1.
-Most of the OpenVMS BOE components that are reliant on SSL features have been updated to use VSI SSL3.
+VSI SSL3 V3.0-11 is the default SSL offering on VSI OpenVMS V9.2-2.

-VSI's previous version of OpenSSL, VSI SSL111 V1.1-1S (based on OpenSSL 1.1.1s) is also available in this release in order to allow the existing SSL-based customer applications to continue to run.
+VSI SSL111 V1.1-1W is also available in this release in order to allow any existing SSL-based customer applications to continue to run.
 VSI SSL3 is designed to co-exist in parallel with VSI SSL111 by means of using different symbols for different versions.